diegonetto/generator-ionic/README.md

 Ok, now that you have some context (and links to read up on the bundled testing libraries), go ahead and run `grunt test` and open up one of the included unit tests - `test/spec/controllers.js`.
 In your editor of choice, change this line - `scope.pets.should.have.length(4);` to any number other than four and watch what happens.
 Since your test files are being watched for changes, Grunt knows to go ahead and re-run your test suite, which in this cause should have errored out with a failure message being displayed in your terminal.

 Undo your modification and ensure that all tests are passing before continuing on.

+**Note** Depending on which starter template you picked, your tests may start off failing.

 ### End2End Tests
 Coming soon!